TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 ## Allies
 Up to 25% of your army's points value may be spent on a single allied contingent drawn from:
 - Any Lizardmen Grand Army composition list
-- Valkyrie unit (from Norsca only)
+- Valkyrie unit (from Norsca Army)
+- Any Sea elves Grand Army composition list

 ---